codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 In this example, we will fork the following [repository](https://github.com/markodenic/web-development-resources)

-2. Click the "Fork" button in the top-right corner of the repository page.
+2. Click the `Fork` button in the top-right corner of the repository page.

 ![image](images/fork.png)